tdilauro/Simplified-wiki/MetricsAndMeasurements.md

 * Maximize the time patrons spend reading books they like.
 * Maximize the number of loans we get out of each license.
-* Minimize the money spent by the library on unused licenses.
+* Minimize the money spent by the library on unused loans.

 ## How licenses work